Snow shoveling tips, tools, and techniques

 - Metal shovels are heavier and more difficult to maneuver, but if you are dealing with both snow and ice, this might be a good way for you to go.
 These shovels will save you a lot of time if you need to chip ice while shoveling, and have amazing durability when chosen properly.

 - Either way, make sure the shovel has a long, curved handle to reduce risk of spinal stress.
-Back injuries, fractures, and heart problems related to snow shoveling cause more than 11,000 adults and children to the hospital every year1 — you don't want to be a part of that statistic!
+Back injuries, fractures, and heart problems related to snow shoveling send thousands of adults and children to the hospital each year.

 How should I prepare my body to help ensure comfort and safety?